jbcodeforce/eda-studies/docs/techno/kafka/index.md

 ## Kafka Streams

 An api to develop streaming processing application.
-See [summary and labs in separate repository](https://github.com/jbcodeforce/kafka-studies)
+See [deeper dive, demos and labs in the kafka-studies repository](https://github.com/jbcodeforce/kafka-studies)

 ## Additional readings